MP Estate Planning UK

 Do you need to register your trust on the Trust Registration Service?

 Deciding whether you must use the Trust Registration Service can be straightforward if you know the common triggers.
+The rules were significantly expanded following the implementation of the 5th Money Laundering Directive, which brought most UK express trusts within the registration requirement.

 A modern office setting with a professional-looking desk in the foreground, featuring a laptop displaying a digital trust registration form.
 A poised business person in smart attire, focused on entering information, seated with a pen poised over a document.
 In the middle ground, a large window lets in natural light, enhancing the ambiance, and showcasing a city skyline that adds a sense of professionalism.
 On the desk, a few neatly stacked legal books and a plant bring elements of warmth.
 The background is subtly blurred to emphasize the foreground action, creating a sense of importance and urgency around the trust registration process.
 The overall mood is serious yet optimistic, reflecting clarity and trust in the registration process.